AlanCasal/movieland-web-app/CODEREVIEW.md

 - Could change `App.js` to `App.jsx` since it contains JSX code and is a React component

+- UI: consider adding some spacing/padding/margins for small screens

+- Bug: on small screen sizes, when user clicks on movie card and then another movie card, these cards dissapear from the list.
+  - ..and if then clicking on `X` for closing the movie card, the show the previous movie.
+It's like they're stacking instead of closing the previous one, and opening a new one

 ## [package.json](/package.json)

 Consider adding suuport to IE11 if needed